 Teal: Explore climate data easily

-Teal is a free visual tool that enables you to explore climate variables for the past 70+ years, from 1950 to near real time, and carbon emissions from 1960.
+Teal is a free visualisation tool that enables you to explore climate variables for the past 70+ years, from 1950 to near real time, and carbon emissions from 1960.

 A global map shows climate data by country and sub-country.
 These show as temporal resolutions.